HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-The word count in `title` elements was consistent between mobile and desktop experiences until the 90th percentile.
-The character count on mobile was slightly higher than desktop with 79 characters compared to 77 characters, respectively.
+The word count in `title` elements was consistent between mobile and desktop experiences, though the character count was slightly higher—for example 79 characters compared to 77 at the median.

 ### Meta description tag